iangreenleaf/blog_house/_drafts/how-to-plan-your-garden-part-one.md

 But where does the sun shine in winter?
 Which views are desirable or undesirable?
 What enters the site from neighboring areas---wildlife, odors, light, seeds, pollution?

+{% single_image path: assets/images/how-to-plan-a-garden/sectors.png alt: "Map of our lot with sectors marked out", caption: "A sector-ish analysis applied to our lot." %}

 Thinking in terms of sectors helped me distill a bunch of observations about our site into a concise and useful format that could be used alongside other maps to inform my decisions.
 Some key takeaways for us were: